 Poisoning is sickness that results from swallowing, breathing in, or touching something toxic (poisonous).
 In the United States, more than 2 million people each year are poisoned.
 This includes people who accidentally overdose on illegal drugs Substance Use Disorders The use of some substances causes feelings of pleasure.
 The pleasure makes you want to keep using the substance.
-The substances can be legal drugs such as alcohol and tobacco, illegal drugs... read more or try to commit suicide Suicidal Behavior Suicidal behavior is when people: Kill themselves Try to kill themselves but live More than 10 times as many people try to kill themselves than actually die.
-However, it's important to always... read more .
+The substances can be legal drugs such as alcohol and tobacco, illegal drugs... read more or try to commit suicide Suicidal Behavior Suicidal behavior is when people: Kill themselves Try to kill themselves but live Always take it seriously when you feel suicidal or when someone threatens or tries to kill themselves.
+Call... read more .
 Most people don't get very sick.
 However, some people get very sick and may die.

 For safety, keep medicines and cleaning products in their original containers

 Store medicines and cleaning products out of children's reach

 Be careful to take medicines as instructed